 One of the most important elements of having a safe and secure household environment for you and your family is a carbon monoxide detector.
-Carbon monoxide detectors can be part of your Woodfin-monitored security system, and our 24-hour security center will be alerted whenever a CO alarm is sounded.

 Unlike more perceptible dangers like a physical intruder or fire, carbon monoxide is an odorless, colorless gas that is not discernable to standard smoke detectors.
 CO is created when fuels like gasoline, wood, coal, natural gas, propane, oil, and methane burn incompletely.
 In the home, heating and cooking equipment that burn fuel can be sources of carbon monoxide.
 CO detectors should be installed on every level of your home, and in a central location outside each of your home’s sleeping areas.
 If bedrooms are spaced apart in different areas of your home, each space will need a CO alarm.

 While CO detectors provide life-saving protection against carbon monoxide poisoning, it’s equally important to keep these key CO safety tips in mind to minimize the risk of danger as much as possible: